Onas07/Bank-Analysis-Project/ReadMe.md

 COUNT OF ACTIVE MEMBERS

-RESULT:The number of active members(5149) is slightly higher than non active members(4848).The difference is approximately 301
+RESULT:The percentage of active members is slightly higher than non active members.

 ![](Images/percentage_of_active_members.png)